timmy-kill/ffmpeg_flac_file_multipli/README.md

 # ffmpeg_musica_file_multipli
 Script, BASH written, to convert and organize all my flac files.

-This version creates a "FORMAT / ARTIST / YEAR - ALBUM " hierarchy
+This version creates an "ARTIST / YEAR - ALBUM / FORMAT - BITRATE" hierarchy

 You can use ffprobe or exiftool for metadata fetching

 ## Dependency